saint-lascivious/munin-pihole-plugins/README.md

 * DNS_SERVER

 The DNS server which `munin-pihole-plugins` will contact in order to retrieve its version information (from a `TXT` record at `munin-pihole-plugins.sainternet.xyz`).
 This should ideally be an IP rather than a hostname, and it should ideally be external, but I'm not your mother.

+* INSTALL_PLUGINS

+Disables installation of `munin-node` and `munin-pihole-plugins` plugins if set to any value other than `true`.

+* INSTALL_SCRIPT

+Disables installation of the `munin-pihole-plugins` script if set to any value other than `true`.

 * INSTALL_WEBSERVER